armanfm/oracle-terra-dourada/pitch.md

 - a single operator
 - a single system recording the data

-If the weight is measured incorrectly, if the sensor fails, or if someone decides to “adjust” the value, there is no second opinion.
+If the measurement is wrong, if the sensor fails, or if someone decides to “adjust” the value, there is no second opinion.
 The entire downstream chain — payments, insurance, audits, disputes — depends on that single record.

 ---